Oleh325/Oleh325/README.md

 <br/>

 > ## My experience and knowledge:
->I've previously worked for Pangea Movement as a Community Manager (May 2021 - October 2021) \
+> * worked for Pangea Movement as a Community Manager (May 2021 - October 2021) \
->I've previously worked for SeaChain 🐳🔗 as an Unity Game Developer (May 2022 - October 2022)
+> * worked for SeaChain 🐳🔗 as an Unity Game Developer (May 2022 - October 2022)
 >### Programming languages I know:
 >  * Java
 >  * C